tylerlam1/SENG_Notes/Fifth Year Term One/CPSC457/Class_Notes.md

 We can create this model using `pthread_create` and `pthread_join`.

 We can use barriers to prevent threads from moving beyond this line of code until all threads have reached that point in code.

+## Catch up notes

+### Barriers

+- Imagine you have a program with multiple threads.
+Occasionally you may need to have all threads reach the same point.
+- This is easy to do using barriers.
+- When a thread executes barrier, the thread waits until the last thread reaches the same barrier, which then all threads are unblocked.

+This is particularly useful when you want to leverage a fork join model to switch between serial and parallel work.

+### Monitors

+- A monitor is a higher-level construct compared to mutexes and semaphores
+- A monitor is a _programming language construct_ that controls access to data shared between threads
+  - Synchronization code automatically added to a compiler and enforced at runtime

+To give more information:

+- A monitor is a module that encapsulates

+  - Private data structures that can be shared among threads
+  - Public methods that operate on these shared data structures
+  - All public methods are automatically mutually exclusive

+- Another way to look at a monitor
+  - A thread safe class/object
+  - Automatic mutual exclusion on every method (via built-in mutex)
+  - Can include conditional variables on signalling conditions

+Monitors can also have their own condition variables.

+- CV declared as part of the module
+- Only accessible from within the module
+- Similar to `pthread_cond_t`

+### Thread-safe classes vs semaphores vs mutexes

+- Once a thread safe program is correctly programmed, access to the protected resource is correct for accessing from all threads
+- With semaphores or mutexes, resource access is correctly only if all threads accessing are configured properly
+- Programming with thread-safe classes -> You test/debug the class
+- Programming with mutexes/semaphores -> You test/debug all code using them

+### Message Passing

+- Processes or threads send each other messages
+- Delivered messages can be queued up in mailboxes
+- Common implementation is a MPI (message passing interface)
+  - Popular in HPC (high performance computing)

+### Readers/Writers Lock

+- The scenario where this is useful is where a single resource has multiple concurrent readers, but only a single writer